 If premier snorkeling and pristine beaches sound appealing, consider a vacation to Grand Cayman.
-Brian Guerriero, guest of Turtle Nest Inn & Condos frequent, talks about his favorite spots the Cayman Islands.
+Brian Guerriero, frequent guest of Turtle Nest Inn, talks about his favorite spots in the Cayman Islands.
 Listen or read more to find out about the beauty of the Cayman Islands.

 John Maher: Hi, I’m John Maher and we’re talking about the Cayman Islands and Turtle Nest Inn & Condos on the island of Grand Cayman.
 I’m here with [a] guest of the Turtle Nest Inn, Brian Guerriero.
 Welcome, Brian.

 Brian Guerriero: Hi, John.
 Thank you.

 John: Brian, what made you choose the Cayman Islands for a vacation?

 Brian: My wife and I were looking for a good place in the Caribbean with snorkeling and a lot of beaches.
 Grand Cayman, with the public beach access all around the island, was particularly intriguing to us.
 We were already in Tampa, Florida so we looked at the Tampa Airport for direct flights and Grand Cayman was an option.
 We chose to go to Grand Cayman and we hadn’t been there before.
 It’s just a good timing for everything.
 It was also survived the 2017 hurricane season relatively unscathed and that made it that much better of an option.

 John: That would be important for people to think about and, maybe, kind of wondering how it fared during the hurricane.
 Still green there?
 Still lot of trees? [chuckles]

 Brian: Yes.
 It was very green.
 The beaches were all there.
 The reefs looked great.

 John: That’s great.
 What drew you to Turtle Nest Inn & Condos as the place to stay rather than say, a Grand Cayman hotel or a big resort?